julianomoreira/duke/README.md

 ## Coding Best Practice

-This site was coded using SMACSS and BEM methodology of work.
+This site was coded using SMACSS, OOCSS and BEM methodology.

 ### BEM